colonyos/pycolonies/README.md

                       executor_prvkey)
 ```

 The next step is to connect the Colonies server and get process assignments.
-Note that the Colonies server never establish connections to the Executors, but rather it the responasible of the Executors to connects to the Colonies server.
+Note that the Colonies server never establish connections to the Executors, but rather it the responsibility of the Executors to connects to the Colonies server.
 In this way, Executors may run behind firewalls without problems.
 The `assign` function below will block for 10 seconds if there are no suitable process to assign.

 ```python
 process = colonies.assign(colonyid, 10, executor_prvkey)